 are famously known museums in the town of Mänttä in Tampere Region.
 While Gustaf exhibits the history of the town and family behind a booming paper industry, Gösta is the museum dedicated to “old and new art” and features changing themed exhibitions as well as artworks of the Golden Age of Finnish art.

 is one of the most notable and historical mansions in Finland, situated in Vesilahti and it was recently renovated to its full splendor.
-Spend a whole summer day in the idyllic premises, restaurant and the gift shop.
+This year there will be seven different exhibitions open around the mansion and you can easily spend a whole summer day in the idyllic premises, restaurant and the gift shop.

 is an authentic rural idyll only a few kilometres from the centre of Pirkkala and the Tampere–Pirkkala airport.
 The yard of the old Reippi farm, as well as its horse pastures and sheep enclosures, are part of the museum area.
 The area is kept in its original state to allow visitors to experience what life in Pirkkala was like only 50 years ago.